• Skip to main content

 A green platter of lemon orzo pasta salad with kalamata olives, tomato, feta and arugula.

-• If making ahead, keep the dressing on the side in a jar with a lid.
+• Make Ahead - This orzo lemon pasta salad can be made anytime during the day and kept in the fridge to bring to a party.
+Keep the dressing on the side in a jar with a lid.
 Shake it and toss well with the pasta salad just before serving.
 If you dress the salad too early the pasta will soak up the dressing and be dry.

 Orzo lemon salad with veggies and feta cheese.